Showing posts with label Pollardville. Show all posts

 Since the shows at the Ville were traditionally two parters (melodrama AND vaudeville, the peanut butter and chocolate of show biz), the second half of this particular show debuting at the end of 1979 was to be entitled UNDER THE BIG TOP as directed by Mr. Phil DeAngelo.
 At first glance, conventional thinking would at least assume these might be a circus themed olio.
 Well, yes and no. At our first rehearsal, Phil laid out his plans for the show.
 Yes, there would be circus acts, basically recycled bits from shows past.
 However, he wanted to expand on the concept and rattled off his ideas like clues on The $100,000 Pyramid.
 The finale was to be gospel-themed along the lines of a tent revival.
 Midway there would be a big production number featuring the entire cast ala Broadway or, more accurately, in the manner of Music Circus.
 "Things found under the big top, Phil!"
 Grant-Lee Phillips added "How about mass camping expeditions?"
 As for that production number, we'll bookmark that for now.

 Being full of youthful piss and vinegar combined with the chutzpah I felt I earned from my year in the Ghost Town and working on the melodrama with Bob Gossett, I desired to creatively contribute to the olios as well.
 I wrote a few bits, mostly duds, but one made it through, a two-piece blackout I called it "Tex McKenna and His Dancing Bear".
 When introduced, cowboy Tex would draw his pistol and make his bear dance by shooting at his feet.
 For the payoff, the roles were reversed with the bear holding the gun, shooting at Tex to make him dance.
 Blackout.
-I was Tex with the one and only Goldie Pollard as the bear.
+I played Tex with the one and only Goldie Pollard as the bear.
 As director, Phil changed the name of the cowboy to Wild Willy for some reason, but didn't alter it any further.
 For its inclusion to UNDER THE BIG TOP, I have to thank Goldie for going to bat for me.
 From this point on, I realized I had found a theater angel or, better yet, she found me.
 Because of her shining the light, I had an in-road into the theater that lasted for the next decade an. as I always said, allowed me to do everything I've ever wanted to do in show business, amazingly under one roof or big top, as it were.
 One stop shopping.

 Joining the vaudeville cast were Lisa DeAngelo, Vincent Warren (despite what the program says, which is Joel's middle name) and Neil Pollard himself, pulling double duty managing the Chicken Kitchen and schlepping across the parking lot for a few choice moments in the spotlight.
 More about him later.
 As for Lisa and Vince, it should definitely be noted that this was where and when their relationship began, resulting in a marriage that has lasted after all these years.
 That's probably because they didn't get married on the Palace Showboat stage.
 Take it from one who knows.